 Things I’m Doing this Autumn Season to Support my Soul

-Soul work is something that I’ve been doing for about seven-eight years now but this is the first year that I’m catering my soul work to align with the seasons.
-Supporting my soul looks different every day but there are also a few daily practice that I tune into that really help.
+Soul work is something that I’ve been doing for about seven-eight years now.
+This is the second year that I’m catering my soul work to align with the seasons.
+Supporting my soul looks different every day but there are also a few daily practices that I tune into that really help.
 One of my favorite things about supporting the soul is that it’s usually free of any cost, because most of the things that support the soul are simple pleasures.
 Below are some of the things that I’m doing this autumn to support my soul.

 Taking a Break from Certain Plant Medicines